 Fees must be paid in full by the deadlines of September 30 for Fall Term and January 31 for Winter Term.
 If the fees are not paid in full (or the student loan form completed and signed) by September 30, the Fall Term registration will be cancelled.
 The Fall Term courses will be changed to "Withdrawn" and will remain on the student's record with a comment of 'W', and the student will be responsible for 50% of the fees assessed for those courses.
 The Winter Term registration will be deleted.
 See "How to confirm your Registration" in the Registration Procedures Guide.

 There is a fee for reinstating registrations withdrawn because of non-payment of fees by the fee payment deadline.
 Graduate students need to reinstate registrations in the FGSR office.
 Staff will reactivate registrations and remove the "W" (Withdrawn) placed on courses for that term.
 Students should be prepared to pay the Office of Financial Services immediately the reinstatement charge as well as fees resulting from the reactivated registration.

-173.3.6 Reregistration in Courses
+193.3.6 Reregistration in Courses

-- Students may not repeat any University course passed or courses for which they have received transfer credit except for reasons deemed sufficient, and verified in writing, by the dean of the Faculty in which they are enrolled. - (2) Students may not reregister for credit or audit more than once in any failed University course, except for reasons deemed sufficient by the Dean (or designate) of the Faculty in which they are enrolled. - (3) Students may not reregister for credit or audit more than once in any University course in which they have received a final grade of W, except for reasons deemed sufficient by the Dean (or designate) of the Faculty in which they are enrolled. - (4) In cases where a student contravenes regulations (1), (2), or (3) above, the Dean (or designate) may withhold credit or indicate the course as extra to the degree on the course registration that contravenes the regulation. - (5) Students may repeat a first-term course in the second term if it is offered in the second term, as long as the student complies with regulations (1), (2), and (3) above. - (6) Students are responsible for monitoring the number of times they have repeated a course.
+See §22.1.3

-173.3.7 Changes to Registration
+193.3.7 Changes to Registration

 If students wish to make changes to their registration in any of the following cases, they must first consult the department in which they are registered.
 Students make changes to their registration for all unrestricted courses through the Bear Tracks web registration system during the period that it is available for a particular session or term.
 They can

 - (1) drop courses

 - (2) add courses

 - (3) cancel their entire registration

 The Bear Tracks web registration system is available for registration until the deadline dates listed in the Academic Schedule in this Calendar.

 After the close of Bear Tracks web registration in a particular term or session, any changes to a graduate student's registration require the approval of the student's department chair or graduate coordinator and the Faculty of Graduate Studies and Research.
 After the close of Bear Tracks web registration, a Course Audit or Withdrawal form must be used for the following registration changes:

 - (1) Withdrawal from courses

 - (2) Withdrawal from program

 - (3) Changes from credit to audit

 - (4) Changes of course section.

 Such changes of registration, once approved by the student's department, must be received by the Faculty of Graduate Studies and Research no later than the deadline dates found in the Academic Schedule.
 No credit will be given for any course unless it is included in the student's registration.
 Students who drop a course and add Thesis to maintain their full-time status, will be assessed fees for the Thesis registration in addition to any fees paid for the dropped course.
 Faculty of Graduate Studies and Research deadline dates may differ from undergraduate deadline dates (consult the Academic Schedule).
 There may be academic record and fee implications for withdrawing from courses.
 Refer to §§11, 22.2.8, and 23.9.3.

-173.3.8 Cancellation of Registration

-Students in the Faculty of Graduate Studies and Research who wish to withdraw from courses should follow the procedure described in §22.1.9.
+193.3.8 Cancellation of Registration Students in the Faculty of Graduate Studies and Research who wish to withdraw from courses should follow the procedure described in §22.1.9.
 Students who wish to withdraw from a session, or from their program should complete a Withdrawal form.
 This form must then be signed/authorized by their department and submitted to the Faculty of Graduate Studies and Research for approval.
 Students who do not properly withdraw as indicated above are not eligible for any refund of fees, nor for exemption from fees in the event that they have not been paid.
 Refer to §22.2.9 for fee refund information.